Missoula Marathon Beer Run and Missoula Area Beer Guide

 Polson is where you’ll first get a look at Flathead Lake and that jaw dropping sight will have you stopping to take pictures (perhaps your second stop after your first sight of the Mission Mountains).
 You’ll find Glacier Brewing Co. south of downtown Polson.
 Head up the east side of the lake (Highway 35) through the Flathead Cherry orchards and you’ll come to Flathead Lake Brewing Co.’s pubhouse in Bigfork, one of Montana’s most picturesque towns.

 Continue on to Kalispell and take in Kalispell Brewing Co. on downtown’s Main Street (and stop in at Hop’s Downown Grill for a selection of local beers and fantastic burgers).
-SunRift Beer Company and Bias Brewing Co. are two new additions to the downtown Kalispell beer scene, and Sacred Waters Brewing is coming soon to nearby Evergreen.
+SunRift Beer Company and Bias Brewing Co. are two new additions to the downtown Kalispell beer scene, and Sacred Waters Brewing is now open in nearby Evergreen.
 Fifteen miles north, you’ll find Great Northern Brewing Co. and Bonsai Brewing Project in the City of Whitefish.
 (At this point you’re only 25 miles from Glacier National Park.)

 Return to Missoula on Highway 93 to take in the west side of Flathead Lake and you’ll find Tamarack Brewing Co. in Lakeside.